IllusionMods/KeelPlugins/README.md

 First select the lights you want to edit then add the character you want to track to the selection and hit apply in the light settings.
 You cannot select a character first because the light menu has to be open to edit the settings.

 #### LockOnPlugin [KK]
 A camera helper plugin that lets you forget the annoying camera controls and keeps the action right where it needs to be.
 Select a character and press the hotkey to automatically keep the camera focus on the character.
+In an H scene the closest character to the camera target will be selected.

 #### MakerBridge [KK]
 Press the hotkey to send the selected character from maker to studio and vice versa.